SitecoreSupport/Sitecore.Support.130346/readme.md

 Enables the possibility to localize validation message for the `Number` field when using ASP.NET MVC Forms

 ## Description
-There is no possibility to localize error message which is displayed for the `Number` field if its value is incorrect.
+There is no possibility to localize error message which is displayed for the `Number` field if its value is incorrect.<br/>
 This patch allows to localize the validation message when using ASP.NET MVC Forms

 ## License